 - The type of soil around the foundation

 - The amount of moisture in the soil

 - The temperature conditions

-There’s constant pressure on your foundation walls from the outside, but the only thing hold up your foundation wall is the wall itself.
-Hydrostatic pressure, expansive clay soil, and frost can all exert enough pressure to cause walls to lean or even collapse.
+There’s constant pressure on your foundation walls from the outside, but the only thing holding up your foundation wall is the wall itself.
+Hydrostatic pressure, expansive clay soil, and frost can all exert enough pressure to cause walls to buckle, tilt, or even collapse.